chrisnajman/rest-countries-api/README.md

 Integrate with the [REST Countries API](https://restcountries.com) to pull country data and display it [as per] the designs (but see **Design Notes**, below).

+- **Update 11/08/25**:
+  - Former path to API (`https://restcountries.com/v3.1/all`) no longer working.
+  - All fields must now be defined: `https://restcountries.com/v3.1/all?fields=name,flags,population,region,capital,subregion,currencies,tld,languages,borders`
+  - One field, `cca3` no longer available, so it has been commented out in `country-detail.js`.

 Users should be able to:

 - See all countries from the API on the homepage.